HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - try..catch: 🖐️ used
   - switch: 🖐️ used
   - class: 🖐️ used
-  - new Error
+  - new Error: 👂 heard
   - with: 🖐️ used
 - Functions
   - function declaratio:n 🖐️ used
   - function expression: 🖐️ used
   - return: 🖐️ used
   - default parameters: 🖐️ used
-  - functional object
+  - functional object: 👂 heard
 - Data structures
   - Array: 🖐️ used
   - mixin: 👂 heard
-  - extend
+  - extend: 🎓 known
-  - typed arrays
+  - typed arrays: 🎓 known
   - Map: 🎓 known
   - Set: 🖐️ used
   - undefined: 🎓 known